weibeld/OLD-weibeld-notes/_mac/remap-presenter-keys.md

 Replace `App Name` with the name of the application.
 This name must be name displayed next to the  symbol in the menu bar when the application is running.

 In the Karabiner JSON file, app IDs are specified as regular expressions of the form `"^com\\.apple\\.Preview$"`.
 Just leave the escape and control characters as they are.

-For example, if your app ID is `com.microsoft.Powerpoint`, just use
+For example, if your app ID is `com.microsoft.Powerpoint`, use the following in the JSON file:

 ~~~
 "^com\\.microsoft\\.Powerpoint$"`
 ~~~

-in the JSON file.

 ## How To Find The Vendor ID And Product ID Of A Device?